kawu/hhu-dl-materials-2019/python-refresher/README.md

 This refresher is a based on the Python [learnxinyminutes](https://learnxinyminutes.com/docs/python3/) refresher (which you may want to read in full anyway).
 It extends it with some additional topics (e.g. type annotations, randomness).
-Some examples and the additional topics in particular originate from the [Data Science from Scratch](https://www.oreilly.com/library/view/data-science-from/9781492041122/) book.
+Some examples and additional topics originate from the [Data Science from Scratch](https://www.oreilly.com/library/view/data-science-from/9781492041122/) book.